excodex/What-A-Story/README.md

 ----------
 **Minimum Requirements:**

-PHP 5.0.7 or newer
+ - PHP 5.0.7 or newer
-MySQL, InnoDB
+ - MySQL 5 with InnoDB support

 *Have fun!*